IM-EB/sims_family_tree/TESTING.md

 This document explains the comprehensive testing setup for the Sims Family Tree project.

-## Overview

-The project includes multiple layers of testing to ensure data integrity, tree logic correctness, and visualization functionality.

 ## Test Structure

 ### 1. GitHub Actions (Automated CI/CD)